kevinchappell/gnome-voice-type/README.md

 # Install the extension
 make install

-# For testing in a safe nested session (recommended)
+# For testing in a safe nested session (recommended for Wayland)
 make nested
 ```